alok722/archived-portfolio/README.md

-# online_resume
+# Online_resume
-I have applied the knowledge of HTML,CSS,JS & Bootstrap.
+Edited from a template of w3layout:

+Tech Stack: HTML, CSS, JS, Bootstrap

-Link to view this WEB Page
+Link to view this page:

 https://alok722.github.io/resume722/